camdenboren/chat-script/README.md

 **Must install Ollama before running anything**

-Start Ollama server (second and third commands only need to be run if models have not already been installed, fourth only applies if moderate is set to True)
+Start Ollama server<br>
+_I recommend setting up Ollama as a system service to avoid running this all the time_

     ollama serve

+Download the LLMs<br>
+_First and second commands only need to be run if models have not already been installed; third only applies if moderate is set to True_

     ollama pull mistral
     ollama pull mxbai-embed-large
     ollama pull llama-guard3:1b

-_I recommend running Ollama as a system service to avoid needing to run 'ollama serve' every time I boot_

 ## Usage